How to Remove Oil From Car Paint

 3. WD-40:

 This product can safely be used to remove oil from car paint, but only in the case of light to medium buildup.
 WD-40 doesn’t contain any harsh chemicals that will damage your paint, so it’s safe for use on clear coat finishes and other sensitive surfaces.
 It also works quite well as a lubricant, so you might even want to keep it around for that purpose.
-In general, it’s always best to use the mildest possible cleaning solution on your car’s paint.
-Soap and water should usually be enough to remove most types of oil and grease from your paint.
+However, for heavy or stubborn spills, a stronger method may be necessary.

 4. Cleaning Oil Stains With Vinegar: